Why express milk?

 Using a pump can be quicker and less tiring than using your hands.
 Remember to warm your breasts with a flannel or massage beforehand and make sure the pump is thoroughly sterilised before expressing.
 Depending on the pump you use, it should take 15 - 45 minutes and shouldn’t cause any pain.

 Storing expressed milk

 You can store milk in a bottle in your fridge or freezer.
 But once heated, any unused milk must be thrown away.
 Remember to date the milk you store - it’ll keep for around:

-- Three months in a freezer (although this can reduce the amount of antibodies in the milk)
+- Up to six months in a freezer (although this can reduce the amount of antibodies in the milk)